#TeenMomOG Maci Bookout Shares Cute Clip Of Kids After Revealing Adoption Plans

 Maci Bookout and Taylor McKinney got married last October after welcoming two children together, daughter Jayde Carter McKinney, 1, and son Maverick Reed McKinney, 11 months.

-Bookout is also mom to eight-year-old Bentley from her previous relationship with Ryan Edwards.
+Bookout is also mom to 8-year-old Bentley from her previous relationship with Ryan Edwards.

 A post shared by Maci Bookout McKinney (@macideshanebookout) on